warvariuc/acdcontrol/README.rst

 Usage examples
 --------------

-In the following examples I assume that your HID device is ``/dev/hiddev0``.
-You may have it as ``/dev/hiddevX`` or ``/dev/usb/hiddevX``.

 acdcontrol --help
     Show long help message.

-acdcontrol --detect /dev/hiddev*
+acdcontrol --detect /dev/acdctl*
     Perform detection, which HID device is actually your display to be controlled.

-acdcontrol /dev/hiddev0
+acdcontrol /dev/acdctl0
     Read current brightness parameter

-acdcontrol /dev/hiddev0 160
+acdcontrol /dev/acdctl0 160
     Set brightness to 160.
 Note, that brightness setting depends on your model.
 Generally, this parameter may get values in the range ``[0-255]``.

-acdcontrol /dev/hiddev0 +10
+acdcontrol /dev/acdctl0 +10
     Increment current brightness by 10.

-acdcontrol /dev/hiddev0 -- -10
+acdcontrol /dev/acdctl0 -- -10
     Decrement current brightness by 10.
 Please,note ``--``!